ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 ![Create GET resource](/learn/images/featured-scenarios/write-a-restful-api-with-ballerina/create-get-resource.gif)

-The generated resource function will be as follows.
+The generated code for the updated resource method will be as follows.

 ```ballerina
 service /covid/status on new http:Listener(9000) {